I have written a number of books on natural heritage, short fiction for children, as well as scholarly articles on the ecology of waterbirds.

 My most recent book was an edited work, The Future of Natural History Museums, published by Routledge in 2017, where the industry is going in the next twenty to fifty years.

 I’m interested in natural history, art, ethics and culture, and especially how these things fit together.

-Before this, I was Director of Whanganui Regional Museum in New Zealand.
-I am also President of the International Council of Museums Committee for Museums and Collections of Natural History (ICOM NATHIST) and a member of the ICOM Ethics Committee.
+Before this, I was Director of Whanganui Regional Museum and Ward Observatory in New Zealand.
+I am also President of the International Council of Museums Committee for Museums and Collections of Natural History (ICOM NATHIST) and Vice Chair of the ICOM Ethics Committee.

 You can find me on Linked In here.